stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

                             format = "xlsx")
 ```

 Congratulations!
-This data is ready to analyze.
+This data is ready to analyze or get merged onwards.

 # Exercises